ss4ws/ss4ws.github.io/_posts/2018-08-20-VIC-script.md

 [^2]: Rob Goodman et Jimmy Soni, « How a polymath transformed our understanding of information », [_Aeon_](https://aeon.co/essays/how-a-polymath-transformed-our-understanding-of-information).

 We rely on coded systems to communicate.
 Language is one of these highly coded systems.
-What separates the native speaker from the foreign language learner is the familiarity with “the code.”The higher the familiarity with “the code”, the bigger the percentage of redundancy and predictability.
+What separates the native speaker from the foreign language learner is the familiarity with “the code.”
+The higher the familiarity with “the code”, the bigger the percentage of redundancy and predictability.
 The lower the familiarity with “the code”, the bigger the surprise, or even the nonsense.

 ### 7. Word networks